Pregnancy Trimester 1

 Here we discuss Pregnancy week 4 to week 8 and Pregnancy weeks 10 to 12.
 Click on the links below to read about the weeks that are important to you.

 You may also find some of the suggested readings helpful at this time.

-• Wash your hands after handling meat
+• Hand hygiene is important after handling meat

 CYTOMEGALOVIRUS – a virus from the Herpes family.
 Varicella zoster (Chicken Pox), Herpes Simplex which causes cold sores, and Glandular Fever (Epstein-Barr) – are all related viruses.

 Mum can be infected by: genital contact, mucous membranes in mouth.
 Virus can be airbourne, or spread in blood urine or faeces..